Collecting W.G. Sebald’s Unrecounted

 For Years Now is a delightful object, with fire engine red french wraps for a cover.
 The pages are of substantial, almost stiff paper and are well-suited to convey the lush, exotic colors of Jaray’s images.
 Because Sebald died shortly before final book production, there are no copies signed by him.
 But copies signed by artist Tess Jaray exist (I know, because I have one that is signed by the artist).

 The pairing of each Sebald poem with a Jaray image appears to have been a methodology for the two artists’ work to appear together in book form on equal terms.
 In the same year, London’s Purdy Hicks Gallery published a set of eighteen paired screenprints by Jaray.
 Most (if not all) of the images in that portfolio were the same images that appear in For Years Now.
 But in the Purdy Hicks portfolio, they were paired with different texts by Sebald, suggesting that there isn’t a fixed relationship between the poems and images.
 In the portfolio, one half of each Jaray diptych consisted of a monochromatic geometric image, while the mate (a similarly colored screenprint) consisted of a brief printed quotation from The Rings of Saturn or Vertigo.
-Click here to see some of the Jaray’s prints at Purdy Hicks Gallery.
 The gallery also issued a small illustrated folder promoting the set.